Eames furniture in film and the ‘must see’ exhibition at the Barbican

 The Eames Aluminium chair featured in The Holiday (2006).

-Eames Aluminium group chair in The Holiday
+Eames Aluminium swivel office chair

 The Executive chair (also known as the Lobby chair and the Time Life chair) was a star in Mad Men.